 - Service members will be promptly readmitted (in the next available session following student notification of intent to reenroll) with the same academic status they had prior to their deferred status. - Service members will be entitled to the rights and benefits they had prior to their deferred status. - Service members will be readmitted to the same program unless they request or agree to be admitted to another program.
 (If the original program is no longer offered, the service member will be admitted to the most similar program.) - For the first year, service members will be readmitted under the same tuition charged when they entered deferred status unless their military benefits will pay tuition increases (if any).
-However, the tuition will never be more than the institution is charging other students.

-- If a military student is not prepared to resume the program where he or she left off or is unable to complete the program, the institution must make reasonable efforts (at no additional cost to the student) to enable the service member to resume or complete the program.
-Such help may include, but is not limited to, providing refresher courses. - To be eligible for readmission, a service member must: - Provide notice of absence for service - o Provide notice of the intent to return to Trident.
-Please see Department of Education guidelines for clarification of the aforementioned criteria. - Cumulative length of absences cannot exceed five years.
+However, the tuition will never be more than the institution is charging other students. - If a military student is not prepared to resume the program where he or she left off or is unable to complete the program, the institution must make reasonable efforts.3 (at no additional cost to the student) to enable the service member to resume or complete the program.
+Such help may include, but is not limited to, providing refresher courses. - To be eligible for readmission, a service member must: - Provide notice of absence for service v.
+07/17/2018 Page | 16